Harvard professor Dr. Robert Kegan says:

 In my experience, it is well worthwhile to have a person who is not part of the team facilitate these conversations.
 So that each team member can participate freely without having another job to as well.

 On the first evening, I also like to add a Life Map exercise in addition to the Six Conversations.
 After dinner, each participant takes 15-20 minutes to reflect on the path they have come along in life.
-They draw that as a graph or map using this template (you can also simply enter your email below).
+They draw that as a graph or map using a template (you can have a copy by simply entering your email below).
 Once everyone has completed the Life Map, they take turns sharing their story using the life map as the guide.
 This ALWAYS produces a much better understanding of why each of us is who we are.
 And ultimately that contributes to higher levels of trust in the group.

 Here is a link to a short introduction to Peter Block’s six conversations framework.
 And if you would like a more comprehensive explanation, read the book: Community The Structure of Belonging By Peter Block